Menu

 The impact of our Reading teaching is evidenced through teacher assessment, PIXL assessments and lesson observations.
 Discussions with children and pupil voice surveys provide evidence of confidence, engagement and attitudes towards Reading.
 The written and spoken outcomes of children’s learning demonstrate that they know more, can do more and remember more in Reading.

-- Children at The Pines love Reading and have a life-long appreciation of books
+- Children at The Pines love reading and have a life-long appreciation of books

-- Children’s confidence in Reading is high and they are fluent and competent in their reading ability
+- Children’s confidence in reading is high and they are fluent and competent in their reading ability

 - Children have a diverse knowledge of texts of all genres